SentenceSense/docs/005-skills.md

 1.What is your name?
 Derick Nguyen

 2.In general, how well can you code?
-Pick one of “real good,” “pretty good,” “okay,” or “not at all.”
+Pick one of ï¿½real good,ï¿½ ï¿½pretty good,ï¿½ ï¿½okay,ï¿½ or ï¿½not at all.ï¿½
 Not at all - okay.
 My only experience coding is in the introductory courses required.

 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of “lots and lots,” “a couple times,” “once,” “never,” or “I never even heard of this thing.”
+For each language or framework, pick one of ï¿½lots and lots,ï¿½ ï¿½a couple times,ï¿½ ï¿½once,ï¿½ ï¿½never,ï¿½ or ï¿½I never even heard of this thing.ï¿½
 I have never used Ruby but I do have experience with Python (which I have been told is similar to Ruby).
 I have used Wordpress once briefly to create a very simple blog.
 I have never used a rails framework.

 4.To contribute fully to the project, what do you need to learn?
 Depending on which path the team chooses, I will need to learn Ruby on Rails.
 I may also need to learn how to create a more complex WordPress.
 Later in the project, I may also need to learn Java in order to create interactive modules.

 5.In the next two weeks (weeks 4 and 5), how many hours will you spend learning what you need to learn to be able to contribute fully to the project?
 Depending on which approach the team decides to take, I hope to dedicate about 10 hours a week (20 total for weeks 4 and 5) to learning the new tools.

 6.What times have you allocated on your calendar for this learning?
 Individually, I keep most of my nights free after 9 in order to work on schoolwork.

 7.Where will you be at those times?
 I will mainly be at my apartment during these times.

 8.How will you learn what you need to learn?
-Be as specific as possible.
-“I will work through Chapters 1–5 of Hello, Android” is much better than “I will do some tutorials about Android programming.”
+Be as specific as possible. ï¿½I will work through Chapters 1ï¿½5 of Hello, Androidï¿½ is much better than ï¿½I will do some tutorials about Android programming.ï¿½
 I will work through the Ruby on Rails guide and watch Youtube videos that are available.

 9.How will you communicate your learning to your team?
 I will communicate my learning at team meetings.

 1.What is your name?
 Dylan Shigekawa
 2.In general, how well can you code?
-Pick one of “real good,” “pretty good,” “okay,” or “not at all.”
+Pick one of ï¿½real good,ï¿½ ï¿½pretty good,ï¿½ ï¿½okay,ï¿½ or ï¿½not at all.ï¿½
 Not at all - Okay
 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of “lots and lots,” “a couple times,” “once,” “never,” or “I never even heard of this thing.”
+For each language or framework, pick one of ï¿½lots and lots,ï¿½ ï¿½a couple times,ï¿½ ï¿½once,ï¿½ ï¿½never,ï¿½ or ï¿½I never even heard of this thing.ï¿½
 Never
 4.To contribute fully to the project, what do you need to learn?
 Ruby on Rails, Javascript, CSS, Java (possibly)